autumnvariation/SN1-Notes/Notes/04_while_loop.md

 ## The while Loop

  `while` loop in Python is a control flow statement that allows code to be executed repeatedly based on a given condition.
 The loop continues to execute the block of code as long as the specified condition is `True`.
-Once the condition becomes `False`, the loop stops.
+Once the condition becomes `False`, the loop stops and the program continues past the loop.

 ### 1. While Loop Syntax